Why do leaves turn red in autumn?

 So why colour up?
 We believe for two reasons, the first being that the red anthocyanins protect the leaves from harmful rays of the Sun during cold weather and at the same time act as a warning signal for insect pests to avoid, while the tree sheds its leaves.

-Tony Kirkham, Head of Arboretum, Royal Botanic Gardens Kew
+Answered by Tony Kirkham, Head of Arboretum, Royal Botanic Gardens Kew